bintzpress/wordpress-development-stack/README.md

 ## About the Project

-This project can be used to easily setup a WordPress development environment using VS Code.
+This project can be used to easily setup a containerized WordPress development environment using VS Code.

 The environment includes a project container to development on that has git, php, wp-cli, node-js, npm, grunt, and grunt-init.